Beyond Log Likelihood: Probability-Based Objectives for Supervised Fine-Tuning across the Model Capability Continuum: Main Experiments

 \subsection{Main Results}

 \textbf{Model-Strong Results Interpretation.} Tab.~\ref{tab:strong_regime_main_exp} reports results in the model-strong (MS) end, where base models already exhibit strong priors aligned with the ground truth.
-In this setting, the $-p$ objective consistently outperforms standard negative log-likelihood ($-\log p$), with the performance gap becoming more pronounced for larger models such as 7B and 8B compared to 3B.
+In this setting, the $-p$ objective consistently outperforms standard negative log-likelihood ($-\log p$).
 This trend suggests that when model predictions are already reliable, a prior-leaning objective like $-p$ better capitalizes on high-confidence tokens by suppressing the influence of low-probability ones.
 To further dissect this effect, we evaluate a thresholded variant of $-\log p$ that excludes tokens with $p<0.2$.
 This adjustment directly mitigates the effect of low-confidence tokens and leads to consistent improvements over standard $-\log p$.
 In many cases, it performs on par with, or even surpasses, $-p$ applied to full tokens.
 Such evidence highlights that the weakness of standard NLL in this setting lies in its excessive emphasis on low-probability tokens.
-Prior-leaning objectives that explicitly reduce the contribution of low-confidence tokens consistently provide the most benefit at the MS end.
+Prior-leaning objectives that explicitly downweight low-confidence tokens consistently yield the greatest gains at the MS end.
+This MS behavior is not restricted to the math domain: the coding experiments in Appen.~\ref{appen:additional_model_strong} show the same preference for $-p$ over $-\log p$, and the fixed-domain math scaling study further shows that the advantage of $-p$ increases as the backbone becomes stronger.
 We provide further empirical analysis in Sec.~\ref{sec:empirical_analysis} with a more careful study of the pattern.